 The Golden Girls cast — Rue McClanahan as Blanche Devereaux

 Wealthy Southern belle Blanche works at an art museum and grew up as the apple of her father’s eye.
 Throughout the series Blanche has plenty of ups and downs with her four siblings — spoilt youngest sister Virginia, eldest sister Charmaine, who ends up writing a sordid novel about Blanche’s sex life, big brother Tad, who has spent most of his life in a mental health hospital, and Clay, who’s gay, which Blanche struggles to accept.

-Born and raised in Oklahoma, Rue McClanahan had a similar path to success as Bea Arthur, starting off in theatre and Broadway productions before landing a role on the sitcom Maude, playing Bea Arthur’s character Maude’s best friend, Vivian Cavender.
+Born and raised in Oklahoma, Rue McClanahan had a similar path to success as Bea Arthur, starting off in theatre and Broadway productions before landing a role on the sitcom Maude (see how to watch above) playing Bea Arthur’s character Maude’s best friend, Vivian Cavender.
 But it was her role as man-eating Blanche in The Golden Girls that shot her to fame.
 A vegetarian and animal welfare advocate, she was also a supporter gay rights and same-sex marriage.

 The Golden Girls cast — Betty White as Rose Nylund

 Naive country girl Rose moves from tiny St Olaf, Minnesota to Miami after her husband’s death and finds work at a grief counselling centre.
 In later seasons she becomes romantically involved with college professor Miles Webber, who eventually turns out to be on a witness protection programme.